nus-cs3281/2023/students/ckcherry23/knowledge.md

 #### 2.1 Design choices
 **2.1.1 Object parameter vs multiple parameters for constructors**

-While creating a `User` object in TypeScript, many arguments (~10) had to be passed in to construct the object.
+While creating a `User` object in TypeScript, I encountered the challenge of passing in a large number of arguments (~10) to construct the object.
 This made me wonder what the best way of initialising such objects with large number of attributes is.
 I was exploring the use of a single object parameter, as it makes the code much cleaner.
 However, there is a tradeoff of whether it would be type safe to just pass an object without any type as a parameter into the function.
-Yet, I decided to continue with the method of using an object argument.
-This issue of type safety could be mitigated in the future by checking that the object being passed in as the argument implements the `UserType` interface, when migrating to TypeScript.
+Yet, I decided to continue with the method of using an object argument as this issue of type safety could be mitigated in the future by checking that the object being passed in as the argument implements the `User` interface, when migrating to TypeScript, which was eventually done.

 #### 2.2 Reflections
-**2.2.1 Understanding how a language/tool works before working with it**
+**2.2.1 Understanding a Language/Tool Before Working with It**

-Earlier on, I had the mindset of just making something work and getting things done rather than understanding how a certain language actually works and figuring out based on my knowledge of its inner workings.
-However, this would make my knowledge very superficial, and I would not accumulate any knowledge.
-Hence each challenge would be as difficult as the last.
+Previously, I had the mindset on making things work without understanding the inner workings of a language or tool.
+However, I realized that this approach only led to superficial knowledge, making each challenge as difficult as the last.
-However, from my learnings this semester, I have realised how things can get easier down the road if we take the right path of understanding what we are doing and have a good balance of theiry and practical knowledge to accumulate my knowledge and get better with time.
+This semester, I gained a new perspective on how understanding the language/tool can make things easier down the road.
+I now strive for a good balance of theory and practical knowledge to accumulate my understanding and improve over time.

-**2.2.2 _"Make it work, make it right, make it fast"_**
+**2.2.2 Applying the _"Make it Work, Make it Right, Make it Fast"_ Principle**

-I got a chance to put this saying in practice while working on a PR to differentiate between authors while using 'merge group'.
-While initially I was trying to make it work and fix any edge cases, I later on went to refactor the code to ensure that my code is optimized.
-I had also conducted performance analysis for the PR after it was complete which can be accessed [here](https://github.com/reposense/RepoSense/pull/1939#issuecomment-1518718579).
+While working on a [PR](https://github.com/reposense/RepoSense/pull/1939) to differentiate between authors while using 'merge group', I applied the principle of "Make it work, Make it right, Make it fast."
+Initially, I focused on making it work and fixing any edge cases.
+Later on, I refactored the code to optimize it.
+Additionally, I conducted performance analysis for the PR after it was complete, which can be accessed [here](https://github.com/reposense/RepoSense/pull/1939#issuecomment-1518718579).

-**2.2.3 Full-stack development**
+**2.2.3 Full-Stack Development Experience**

-I am grateful to have gotten a chance to work on an issue such as the show merge commits one, which gave me a chance to touch on all aspects of the codebase even while focussing as a frontend developer.
-I got to reserach on Git, to find out how to include all merge commits, edit the Java backend parsers to include an additional field for whether a commit is a merge commit, and make frontend changes to show whether a commit is a merge commit.
-In addition, I got to write test cases for frontend Cypress, backend unit tests and system tests.
-This was a rewarding experience as I had a chance to do full-stack development and learn how all the components work together while solving a single problem.
+Working on the [show merge commits PR](https://github.com/reposense/RepoSense/pull/1882) provided a chance to work on all aspects of the codebase as a frontend developer.
+I researched Git to find out how to include all merge commits, edited the Java backend parsers to include an additional field for whether a commit is a merge commit, and made frontend changes to include merge commits within the HTML report.
+Furthermore, I wrote test cases for frontend Cypress, backend unit tests, and system tests.
+This experience was rewarding as it allowed me to do full-stack development and learn how all the components work together while solving a single problem.

 ---

 ### 3. Project Management

-#### 3.1 Lessons learned
+#### 3.1 Lessons Learned from Contributing to an Open-Source Project

-**3.1.1 Picking up the workflow**
+**3.1.1 Understanding the Contribution Workflow**

-Since RepoSense has been one of first open source projects I have contributed to, picking up the contribution workflow has been an interesting learning point for me.
-This helped me get familiar with the level of quality that needs to be fulfilled for such open-source projects that lives on its contributor's work.
-However, having such strict deadlines could also limit the flow of PRs and slow down the PR lifecycle.
-It is important to set guidelines that allow us to strike a good balance between quality expected and speed of PR reviews.

-**3.1.2 Documentation ignored**

-I realised that in general, many of us (even those before this semester's iteration) forgot to update the documentation after making changes in a PR.
-This has led to a some of our documentation becoming obsolete and needs to be updated soon to ensure the next released version includes all the latest information for future contributors to refer to.
-Since it may be difficult for someone else to document the code one has written, we need to keep close track of whether a PR needs any documentation updates from now on, perhaps with a checklist within the PR issue template.
+Contributing to RepoSense has provided me with valuable insights into the contribution workflow for open-source projects.
+It has helped me understand the quality expectations that are necessary for maintaining a high-quality codebase.
+However, having strict rules can sometimes hinder the PR review process, leading to longer review cycles.
+Hence, to strike a balance between quality and speed, setting guidelines and maintaining effective communication channels is essential.

+**3.1.2 Importance of Documentation**

+Documentation is an integral part of open-source projects, and its importance cannot be overemphasized.
+It's easy to forget to update the documentation after making changes in a PR, leading to outdated documentation.
+Going forward, I recognize the need to maintain an up-to-date documentation to ensure that future contributors have access to accurate and comprehensive information.
+To this end, I suggest having a checklist in the PR issue template to remind contributors of the need to update documentation.

-**3.1.3 Ideal PR length**
+**3.1.3 Optimal PR Length**

-During the semester, I had received feedback from my mentors that my PRs were too big, especially because I was trying to have a single PR per issue.
-I realised how this could be difficult to review, and have tried breaking down my PRs into smaller ones in the next half of the semester for easier peer reviews.
+I received feedback from my mentors that my PRs were too long, leading to difficulty in reviewing.
+It was suggested that breaking down the PRs into smaller ones would make the review process easier.
+Based on this feedback, I have made a conscious effort to create smaller PRs going forward.

-**3.1.4 Versioning**
+**3.1.4 Understanding Versioning**

+Contributing to RepoSense has provided me with insights into versioning and how it is maintained for open-source projects.
-I learnt how versioning is done from the various versions of RepoSense that I had seen as well as how we maintained separate webpages for documentation for the released version as well as the currently developing `master` version of RepoSense.
-In the near future, I am planning on making a release to understand the managerial workflow better.
+The process of maintaining separate web pages for documentation of released versions and the master version has been an important lesson.
+To deepen my understanding of project management, I am planning on making a release myself in the near future.